LatorreDev/Free-And-open-Software-for-Game-Development/README.md

 A great software to create native music for retro videogame consoles

 * **Kid3**
-A simple and beatiful audio tagger
+A simple and beautiful audio tagger

 ### Video